macCesar/laravel-dropzone-enhanced/README.md

 ```

 **⚠️ Important:** After running `composer update`, you **MUST** run `php artisan migrate` to add the `locale` column to the `photos` table.
 The migration is backward-compatible and won't affect existing photos.
+**Note:** In v2.2.1 the `photos` table creation migration was renamed and guarded to ensure fresh installs run in the correct order while existing installs won't recreate the table.
+Just run `php artisan migrate` as usual.

 ### Overview